“My disability exists not because I use a wheelchair, but because the broader environment isn’t accessible” – Stella Young

 Our commitment to you is to find friends, family, and community who are prepared to share their wisdom, encourage you, and lift you up, figuratively and literally!

 I am a veteran of the US Navy and have a special place in my heart for our veterans families raising and caring for disabled children.
 Even though medical care is provided to members of the military, moving, being separated from family and having to establish new relationships in new cities and countries every few years adds stress to an already stressful life.
 States vary with programs and available services.
 Leaving a state that has facilities in place is heart-wrenching. .
 Our foundation serves our military; we make sure a percentage of our grants are awarded to military families every year.

-We are dedicated to giving back to the community that has given so much to them.
 In 1985 the Steelman’s welcomed their last child into the family.
 With three brothers and two sisters anxiously waiting for the new baby to come home, the entire family was surprised and saddened when a complicated birth resulted in the baby staying in the hospital for an extended amount of time.
 When mom and dad finally brought TJ home, he came home with lots of equipment and a devastating diagnosis, cerebral palsy.